orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

 ###Backend Hosting on CartoDB - Open Source
 **Data ETL from Survos**
-After massaging and geocoding data, a python script can upload the shapefile to CartoDB PostGIS/PostgreSQL using arcpy library.
+After massaging and geocoding data, a python script can upload the shapefile to CartoDB PostGIS/PostgreSQL using a cartodb library or api (have to research).

 **Database:**
 PostGIS/PostgreSQL - Hosted on CartoDB's cloud.